aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 The stack events will show `IMPORT_COMPLETE` once the SNS topic is successfully imported in the stack.

 Congratulations!
-You have created a new stack by importing a resource you created manually with the respective resource console.
-In this lab, you have used the AWS CloudFormation Console to learn this functionality: for information on how to use it in the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), see [Creating a stack from existing resources using AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-new-stack.html#resource-import-new-stack-cli) in the documentation.
+You imported a resource, that you created earlier with the SNS Console, into a new stack!
+In this lab, you have used the CloudFormation Console to learn this functionality: for information on how to use it with the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), see [Creating a stack from existing resources using AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-new-stack.html#resource-import-new-stack-cli) in the documentation.

 ### Lab Part 2